 Today, Ethleen Peacock is an accomplished non-profit executive dedicated to empowering African immigrant and Sickle Cell families.
 She is a skilled producer of compelling feature stories, documentaries, online videos, and television programs that cover important and under-reported topics.
 Her expertise also extends to multimedia management and creating diverse video styles for websites, blogs, and social media.

 Her Professional Experiences include;

-- She started her career at Sierra Leone Broadcasting Cooperation as production coordinator to presenter, later to a producer.
+- She started her career at Sierra Leone Broadcasting Cooperation as a production coordinator to presenter and later as a producer.

 - She works at Brightest Town as a Multimedia Producer helping small and medium businesses with media and related services.

 - Ethleen worked at Luminocityent LLC. as a Digital Media Specialist doing social media management and market research.

 - She worked for Milwaukee PBS as a Student Producer and has been fortunate to produce shows and program segments that have been aired on Milwaukee PBS TV and Digital.